Booking (NASDAQ:BKNG) Issues Earnings Results

-Booking (NASDAQ:BKNG – Get Rating) released its quarterly earnings results on Tuesday.
-The business services provider reported $15.83 earnings per share for the quarter, beating the consensus estimate of $13.68 by $2.15, MarketWatch Earnings reports.
-Booking had a return on equity of 24.32% and a net margin of 4.15%.
-The firm had revenue of $2.98 billion for the quarter, compared to analysts’ expectations of $2.85 billion.
-During the same period in the prior year, the firm earned ($0.57) EPS.
-The company’s revenue was up 140.8% compared to the same quarter last year.
+Booking (NASDAQ:BKNG – Get Rating) released its earnings results on Tuesday.
+The business services provider reported $15.83 EPS for the quarter, topping analysts’ consensus estimates of $13.68 by $2.15, MarketWatch Earnings reports.
+Booking had a net margin of 4.15% and a return on equity of 24.32%.
+The company had revenue of $2.98 billion for the quarter, compared to analysts’ expectations of $2.85 billion.
+During the same quarter last year, the business earned ($0.57) EPS.
+The firm’s revenue was up 140.8% compared to the same quarter last year.

-In related news, CEO Glenn D. Fogel sold 750 shares of the company’s stock in a transaction on Wednesday, December 15th.
-The shares were sold at an average price of $2,120.03, for a total transaction of $1,590,022.50.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CFO David I. Goulden sold 183 shares of the stock in a transaction on Wednesday, December 15th.
-The shares were sold at an average price of $2,156.15, for a total transaction of $394,575.45.
+In related news, CEO Glenn D. Fogel sold 750 shares of the company’s stock in a transaction dated Tuesday, January 18th.
+The shares were sold at an average price of $2,409.08, for a total value of $1,806,810.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO David I. Goulden sold 183 shares of the company’s stock in a transaction dated Wednesday, December 15th.
+The stock was sold at an average price of $2,156.15, for a total transaction of $394,575.45.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,866 shares of company stock valued at $4,235,026 in the last three months.
+Insiders have sold 1,866 shares of company stock valued at $4,235,026 over the last three months.
 Insiders own 0.24% of the company’s stock.

-A number of research analysts have weighed in on BKNG shares.
-Truist Financial increased their target price on Booking from $3,100.00 to $3,400.00 in a report on Thursday.
-Barclays dropped their price objective on shares of Booking from $2,740.00 to $2,670.00 in a report on Thursday.
-Wedbush upped their target price on shares of Booking from $2,200.00 to $2,400.00 and gave the company a “neutral” rating in a report on Thursday, November 4th.
-Bank of America lifted their price target on shares of Booking from $2,950.00 to $3,100.00 and gave the stock a “buy” rating in a research note on Thursday, November 4th.
-Finally, Wolfe Research upped their price objective on Booking from $2,820.00 to $2,940.00 and gave the stock an “outperform” rating in a research note on Tuesday, November 23rd.
-Eight investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Booking presently has a consensus rating of “Buy” and an average target price of $2,796.13.
+A number of equities research analysts have commented on BKNG shares.
+Barclays decreased their target price on shares of Booking from $2,740.00 to $2,670.00 in a research note on Thursday.
+JMP Securities lifted their price objective on shares of Booking from $2,650.00 to $2,900.00 and gave the company an “outperform” rating in a research report on Thursday, November 4th.
+Royal Bank of Canada upgraded shares of Booking from a “sector perform” rating to an “outperform” rating and set a $2,700.00 price objective on the stock in a research report on Thursday, December 16th.
+TheStreet upgraded shares of Booking from a “c” rating to a “b” rating in a research report on Wednesday, November 3rd.
+Finally, Evercore ISI lifted their price objective on shares of Booking from $2,360.00 to $2,600.00 and gave the company an “inline” rating in a research report on Thursday, November 4th.
+Eight investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $2,783.63.

 Booking Company Profile (Get Rating)